 Saima has also made her India debut.
 Could you talk about how valuable she will be to the bowling department?

-Yeah, well, Saima's shown some real improvement.
-For her to come to us last year with very little experience and play, you know, for us to give her the opportunity to play a couple of games for us and the way that she responded to that and how she came in and showed what she can do, that obviously impressed people around the Indian selection.
+Saima's shown some real improvement.
+For her to come to us last year with very little experience and respond and show what she can do, impressed people around the Indian selection.
 For her to progress from that point to the point where she's opening the bowling for India in international cricket is a big jump forward.

 I hope that she can come into the WPL, show the improvements she's made, and be a real asset to us.
 What I do know about Saima is that she's got great character and is a real fighter.